WRITING STYLE: 3/5

 ENTERTAINMENT QUOTIENT: 3/5

-We crave Jimmy Choos, we lust after Jimmy Choos and most importantly we even dream about Jimmy Choos.
-But on a deeper level, how much do we really know about our favourite shoes brand and how much do we really know about the kind of effort and hard work which went into its creation.
+We crave Jimmy Choos, we lust after them and most importantly we even dream about them.
+But on a deeper level, how much do we really know about our favourite shoe brand and how much do we really know about the kind of effort and hard work which went into its creation.

 She launched herself into action by first approaching her father and many others with the business model for further funding.
 Once done with that, a lot of activity went into the designing of shoes and finding out reliable and quality conscious suppliers who would be able to produce her designs.

 The brawls over the ownership and control of Jimmy Choo, and the subsequent legal battles which arose out of it is very much what the book talks about in its latter half.
-Thus, though interesting initially, the book later became too technical for a normal reader.
+Though interesting initially, the book later became too technical for a normal reader.

 The book is written in natural and easy to flow style but becomes a little taxing towards the end.
-In conclusion, ‘In My Shoes’ is an okay read and can be suggested as a onetime take.
+In conclusion, In My Shoes is an okay read and can be suggested as an onetime take.

 So, how did you like this book/review?
 Please do let me know your thoughts by dropping a comment below.